jingyi-liuchen/Bubbles/README.md

 # Project Title
-This program BUBBLES reads in lammps trajectory file and (optionally) output the following:
+This program Bubbles reads in lammps trajectory file and (optionally) output the following:
 (1) number, size, and shape anisotropy factor for bubbles (void clusters);
 (2) shell density, temperature, and radial velocity profile;
 (3) 3D field data of density, temperature and velocity.